jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

 The printed output of all CO\ *N*\ CEPT runs gets logged in the ``logs`` directory.
-Each run (or *job*) gets a unique integer ID, which is also used as the filename for the logged output.
-The log filename of any CO\ *N*\ CEPT run is stated when the program starts, and the job ID is written again at the end.
+Each run (or *job*) gets a unique integer ID, which is also used as the file name for the logged output.
+The log file name of any CO\ *N*\ CEPT run is stated when the program starts, and the job ID is written again at the end.
 Also, the job ID is included in the header of the power spectrum data files.

 .. tip::
    To view the logged output of e.g. CO\ *N*\ CEPT run 1 with proper